-14 Project Name ESG20 City of Tulsa Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Emergency Shelter Housing Subsidies Needs Addressed Homeless / Special Populations Housing Subsidies / Assistance Funding ESG-CV: \$5,151,657 Description Emergency Solutions Grant activities will be conducted by multiple agencies.
-Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities ESG-CV - An estimated 8,422 persons will be provided with emergency shelter services.
-An additional 854 households will be provided with rental assistance services.
-Location Description Expanded Shelter Services will be conducted at 315 S Gilcrease Museum Rd, Tulsa, OK and 3112 S 79th E Ave, Tulsa, OK.
-Rental Assistance - Citywide Additional ESG-CV resources will be used citywide.
-Planned Activities The City of Tulsa allocated less than 5% (\$208,323) of the ESG-CV funds to conduct planning and administration activities.
+14 Project Name ESG20 City of Tulsa Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Emergency Shelter Housing Subsidies Public Services Needs Addressed Homeless / Special Populations Housing Subsidies / Assistance Funding ESG-CV: \$5,151,657 Description Emergency Solutions Grant activities will be conducted by multiple agencies.
+Target Date 9/30/2022 9/30/2022 and type of families shell that will benefit from rent ESG-CV - An estimated 8,772 persons will be provided with emergency shelter services.
+An additional 1454 households will be provided with rental assistance services.
+Street Outreach will provide services to 600 persons.
+Location Description Shelter Services will be conducted at: - 315 S Gilcrease Museum Rd, Tulsa, OK - 3112 S 79th E Ave, Tulsa, OK. - 311 South Madison, Tulsa, Ok - 302 W. Archer, Tulsa, OK - 102 N Denver Ave, Tulsa, OK One other location will provide shelter service to victims of domestic abuse Rental Assistance - Citywide Additional ESG-CV resources will be used citywide. , , · · · · · · · · · · · · · · · · · · · Planned Activities The City of Tulsa allocated less than 5% (\$208,323) of the ESG-CV funds to conduct planning and administration activities.
 ESG-CV funds in the amount of \$83,510 will be used for required reporting and data management in HMIS.
-The remaining ESG-CV funds (\$4,859,824) will be used for shelter services, quarantine expansion, rapid rehousing and rental assistance.
+The remaining ESG-CV funds (\$4,859,824) will be used for shelter services, quarantine expansion, street outreach, rapid rehousing and rental assistance.
 Funds will be provided to multiple agencies.
-15 Project Name CV-CDBG Administration Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

-Goals Supported Economic Development Public Facilities and Infrastructure Improvements Public Services Housing Subsidies Needs Addressed Economic Development Homeless / Special Populations Housing Subsidies / Assistance Public Facilities and Infrastructure Improvements Public Services Funding CDBG-CV: \$318,008 HOPWA-CV: \$5,183 Description Administration and planning of the CDBG CARES Act HUD grant programs.
+15 Project Name CV-CDBG Administration Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa Goals Supported Economic Development Public Facilities and Infrastructure Improvements Public Services Housing Subsidies Needs Addressed Economic Development Homeless / Special Populations Housing Subsidies / Assistance Public Facilities and Infrastructure Improvements Public Services Funding CDBG-CV: \$318,008 HOPWA-CV: \$5,183 Description Administration and planning of the CDBG CARES Act HUD grant programs.
 Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description N/A Planned Activities CDBG-CV administration will use \$100,000 of its admin funds for prevention and response planning and \$218,008 will be used for oversight and monitoring of approved projects.
 HOPWA-CV administration funds in the amount of \$5,183 will be used for oversight and monitoring of approved projects.